-The latest in our look back at the Wales Arts Review Greatest Welsh Novel series is an affectionate look at Trezza Azzopardi‘s masterful, Booker-nominated, The Hiding Place.
+In the latest entry in the Wales Arts Review Greatest Welsh Novel series, Dylan Moore takes an affectionate look at Trezza Azzopardi‘s masterful, Booker-nominated, The Hiding Place.

 Tiger Bay occupies a singular position in the Welsh imagination.
 Through its oft-celebrated Otherness, its non-traditional version of Welshness, its cosmopolitan grid of terraced streets and roughhouse boozers have become a shorthand representation of Wales almost as powerful as pitwheels and red jerseys and chapels on remote hillsides.
 But from John Mills’ evocative shots of Pillgwenlly’s Transporter Bridge through Shirley Bassey’s upbringing in Splott to the Dr Who Experience at Roath Lock, ‘the Bay’ has always been a place of tall tales, a place that easily succumbs to myth-making.